ryansxiong/Titanic_DS/README.md

 Now that I am more familiar with the data, this is where I manipulate the data for modeling.

 **Cabin**
 * I first took a look at the 'Cabin' column.
 I separated the column into 'cabin letter' and 'cabin multiple'.
-I then took a look at the survival perccentages.
+I then took a look at the survival percentages.

 ![Screenshot (97)](https://user-images.githubusercontent.com/91089401/153506309-7c82c477-f396-4f0f-bf85-b10534ad7ad3.png)